MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ---
 title: Methods and properties for an embedded dashboard
-description: When you embed a MicroStrategy dashboard into a web page, you use the `create(props)` method under the `microstrategy.dossier` namespace.
+description: When you embed a Strategy dashboard into a web page, you use the `create(props)` method under the `microstrategy.dossier` namespace.
 ---

-When you embed a MicroStrategy dashboard into a web page, you use the `create(props)` method under the `microstrategy.dossier` namespace.
+When you embed a Strategy dashboard into a web page, you use the `create(props)` method under the `microstrategy.dossier` namespace.

 :::tip